 Worldwide Gross: $8,532,684,345

 The big-screen incarnation of J. K. Rowling’s boy wizard has proven to be just as profitable as the book version.
 Since 2001, nine movie adaptations have been released, beginning with Harry Potter and the Sorcerer’s Stone.
 While nearly all of them—including 2016's Fantastic Beasts and Where to Find Them—have approached the $1 billion mark, 2011's Harry Potter and the Deathly Hallows: Part II brought in the biggest profit, with a worldwide take of $1,341,511,219.
-With two more Fantastic Beasts movies on the way in the next two years, this box office behemoth shows no signs of slowing down.
+With two more Fantastic Beasts movies on the way in the next two years—Fantastic Beasts: The Crimes of Grindelwald drops on November 16, 2018—his box office behemoth shows no signs of slowing down.

 4. JAMES BOND

 While "Who will play the next James Bond?" is a question as old as this movie franchise itself, one thing that's never in question is 007's ability to attract an audience—and he only seems to be getting better with age.
 Bond's Daniel Craig era has seen some of its most critically acclaimed, and profitable, entries in the series, which kicked off in 1963 with Dr. No. But the franchise’s high position on this list is largely thanks to 2012’s Skyfall, which earned $1,110,526,981 around the world.